lit777/Longitudinal_Mediation/README.md

 ```
 to summarize the posterior samples.
 The simulated_data folder only contains part of 400 datasets (due to size limitations).

-For the main analysis, we provide the dataset except the Medicare data.
+For the main analysis, we provide the dataset except the Medicare data (Main_Dataset_except_Medicare.RData).
 The same scripts (Sim_Out.R, Sim_Med.R and Sim_Cov.R) can be used.